 When fruit & veg is in season, it’s way cheaper.
 Check out the fruit/veg section in your local supermarket to see what they have on offer this month.
 I went to the market recently and ended up buying the biggest bag of apricots for £1.
 I can’t wait to see what kind of recipes I can make with them!

 Make it yourself

 If I am ever craving something that I’ve seen online, in a restaurant or in a supermarket I always take a picture of it and go home to make it myself.
-Tesco have just released the new “Wicked” range, which is brilliant because they’re giving vegans more options… But £4 for a basic microwave meal is a rip off when you can make it at home for half the price and double the portion.
-Don’t buy into it; make everything yourself & experiment with your cooking – it’s cheaper, its healthier & you’ll more than likely gain some mad cooking skillz.
+Supermarkets are releasing their own ranges of vegan products, which is brilliant because they’re giving vegans more options… But a lot of the basic microwave meals are expensive considering you can make it at home for half the price, double the portion and without the added salt and preservatives.
+Don’t buy into it; make everything yourself & experiment with your cooking – it’s cheaper, its healthier & you’ll more than likely gain some mad cooking skills.

 Did you find this helpful?
 Leave a comment below 🙂